vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

   - name: BeckhoffTwincatCalculcator.pbmx
     url: /assets/2024-06-27/BeckhoffTwincatCalculcator.pbmx
 ---
 Welcome to the second part of our Beckhoff Twincat series.
-In [Part 1](/Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.html) we discussed the basics of connecting Peakboard and Twincat.
-In today's article we move one step ahead and talk about writing back to Twincat.
-Compared with the relatively tricky router / connection thing from the first part, writing back is fairly easy.
+In [Part 1 - Connecting Twincat PLCs](/Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.html), we discussed the basics of connecting Twincat and Peakboard.
+In today's article, we move forward one step and talk about writing back to Twincat.
+Compared with the relatively tricky router / connection task from the first part, writing back is fairly easy.

 ## The Twincat program